miekg/xds/README.md

 ## Stuff Learned

 * gRPC must see `load_balancing_weight`, otherwise it will silently drop the endpoints
 * gRPC must have endpoints in different localities otherwise it will only use one?
+Need to check the algo in grpc source code